AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 2/README.md

 <details>
   <summary><h1>2.
 ROS Topics</h1></summary>

-A topic is a named bus over which nodes exchange messages.
+**A topic is a named bus over which nodes exchange messages**.

 ## Our first publisher
   Let's understand ROS topics through a real world analogy of radio transmitter and receiver.
 Suppose we have one radio transmitter.
 It will send some data on a given frequency, say 98.7 frequency, so you know that if you want to receive music from the radio station, you need to connect your device to “98.7”.

-  You can see the green box here, 98.7, as a ROS topic, and the radio transmitter is a publisher of this topic.
+  You can see the green box here, 98.7, as a ROS topic, and **the radio transmitter is a publisher** of this topic.
 So for this case, a data stream is sent over the 98.7 topic.
 <br>
   <p align="center">
     <img src="https://user-images.githubusercontent.com/77807055/168092995-7addc220-8c2d-4f50-969b-2b0e403169a0.jpg">